michbogos/physic-toys/README.md

 # physic-toys
-A set of small programs, that simulate somathing.
+A set of small programs, that simulate something.